People who observe more than they speak often possess these signs of emotional intelligence

 This is not about being socially anxious.
 It is about being socially tuned in.

 Some people call this intuition.
 Psychology calls it social awareness.
+I call it emotional intelligence on autopilot.

 5) They make others feel comfortable opening up